 When carbs are not used or stored as glycogen, they will get stored as fat in the body.

-Protein is not a primary substrate for energy metabolism unless the body is in a starvation state or when other macronutrients are not sufficient to support demands for energy.
+Protein is not a primary substrate for energy metabolism unless the body is starving or when other macronutrients are insufficient to support energy demands.

 Exclusive PTP CPT Offers